isobelweinberg/discharge-summaries-from-mimic/README.md

 plan
 ```

-I also experimented with model temperature (a measure of the model's creativity) and in the end settled on the default value of 1 (scale from 0 to 2.)
+I also experimented with model temperature (a measure of the model's creativity) and settled on the default value of 1 (scale from 0 to 2.)

 ## Input data
 Alongisde the prompts above, I passed the model a data file for each patient.
 This consisted of all the data in the database pertaining to that patient.
-I did not supply the model with headings or translate ICD-10 codes.
+I did not supply the model with headings or translate ICD codes.
 Here is an example of ten lines of input for one patient:

 ```
 (10000032, 22595853, '2180-05-06 22:23:00', '2180-05-07 17:15:00', None, 'URGENT', 'P874LG', 'TRANSFER FROM HOSPITAL', 'HOME', 'Other', 'ENGLISH', 'WIDOWED', 'WHITE', '2180-05-06 19:17:00', '2180-05-06 23:30:00', 0)